 The project builds on and utilises previous CRCWSC research that developed an envisioning process (Project A4.2 Mapping Water Sensitive City Scenarios), community engagement strategies (Project A2.3 Engaging Communities with Water Sensitive Cities) and the Water Sensitive Cities Index tool (Project D6.2 Developing a Water Sensitive Cities Index Tool).
-It will involve close collaboration between research and industry partners to ensure the project outcomes directly influence the policies and activities of local stakeholder organisations in order to catalyse and accelerate their city's transition to its desired water sensitive future.
+It involved close collaboration between research and industry partners to ensure the project outcomes directly influence the policies and activities of local stakeholder organisations in order to catalyse and accelerate their city's transition to its desired water sensitive future.

 For further information on the research project, please refer to the attached document or presentation.
 If you have further questions or concerns please contact Katie Hammer at firstname.lastname@example.org.

 National Project Steering Committee